PAYONE-GmbH/prestashop-16/README.md

+# This Repo is now deprecated!

+please use our Repo for Prestashop 1.7 instead: https://github.com/PAYONE-GmbH/prestashop-17

 # PAYMENT FOR YOUR PRESTASHOP

 PrestaShop is based on the idea of open source innovations.
 The PAYONE payment-module follows this spirit and was now published on GitHub.
 We are proud on the new optimized module with an even better quality.
 The community here is a great help for getting us on the next level and we are happy about your participation.
 Take a look at our released version and send us commits or other feedback to take care for the best possible solution.